What Causes Dampness in a House?

 - Copper or lead flashing is used around the perimeter of chimneys where they merge with a roof surface.
 The upper edge of flashing is covered by brickwork or render on the chimney, the other edge overlaps the roof covering.
 This prevents rain running down between the chimney and roof.
 Flashing can crack and deteriorate, but it's more likely that cement covering the flashing on a chimney ends up crackled and crumbles away, allowing water to penetrate and enter the attic space and possibly soak down through walls to rooms below.
 Flashing is also used where extensions to buildings butt up against existing structures.

 - Damaged or blocked gutters and downpipes can allow water to run against walls.
+Cast iron gutters especially can corrode and crack if not maintained and painted.
+This often leads to water overflowing at the backs of gutters or leaking out of joints and then hitting the fascia board which then ends up rotting.
 If there are cracks in render or timber cladding, this water can soak inside.